AviatrixSystems/Docs/HowTos/config_FortiGateGCP.rst

 A DNAT policy is required on the firewall to translate the destination of the health check packets to the firewall interface IP address.

-Before you begin, you require the TCP and UDP load balancer front end IP addresses from your GCP portal, along with the firewall instance nic0 internal IP address.
+Before you begin, you need the TCP and UDP load balancer front end IP addresses from your GCP portal, along with the firewall instance nic0 internal IP address.

 1. In the firewall UI, navigate to Policy & Objects > Virtual IPs and click Create New > Virtual IP.
 #.
 In the New Virtual IP dialog, configure the following: